LouisCE/warrior-path/README.md

 - I'd also like to thank my facilitator, Kay for providing valuable information and answering questions about the grading criteria and course material.
 - Cam is one of the alumni at Code Institute and he was also a massive help, especially in the early stages when I was having trouble deploying my live website.
 - Images came from Google Images.

+## Purpose

+This project simulates the development of a professional front-end website for a martial arts gym, intended to showcase a clean, accessible, and responsive design.
+The goal is to create a clean, accessible and responsive website that aims to provide visitors with clear and easy access to essential information such as class offerings, trainer profiles, educational content on mixed martial arts (MMA) and membership sign-ups.
+This project also emphasises practical application of UX principles while showcasing semantic HTML, and CSS best practices.

+## Value to Users

+The website helps users understand what the school offers, who the instructors are, and how to sign up.
+It also gives them an impression of the school's tone and style.
+Clear navigation and responsive design make it easy to use on any device.
+Users can quickly find detailed class information, learn about the expertise of trainers, and easily join the gym through an intuitive sign-up form.
+The website's responsive design ensures seamless usability across devices, while accessibility makes it inclusive for users with visual impairments.

+## UX Design Approach

+This project followed key UX design principles, such as:

+- **User Research:** I considered the expectations of gym members, parents, and martial artists.
+Common goals include finding schedules, reading about instructors, looking at prices.
+- **Wireframing:** Before coding, I sketched rough layouts to visualise navigation flow and content hierarchy. (will add wireframe screenshot later)
+- **Visual Hierarchy:** Used font sizes, spacing, and colour contrast to guide user attention.
+Primary CTAs are positioned prominently.
+- **Accessibility First:** ARIA labels, alt text, tab order, and contrast were used from the outset, not added after. (will add more ARIA later)
+- **Feedback Loops:** Peer review and user feedback from mentors and alumni helped identify areas to improve clarity and layout.

+## Key Features

+- **Responsive Layout:** Utilizes Bootstrap 5’s grid system and media queries to ensure the site adapts elegantly to all screen sizes.
+- **Navigation:** Fully functional, sticky navigation bar with clear active states provides easy and consistent site navigation.
+- **Consistent Styling:** Harmonised colour palette and typography maintain a professional and approachable brand image.
+A dark theme was chosen for the background to create a sleek, professional appearance.
+Red was considered too aggressive for a martial arts website, so orange was chosen instead to add vibrancy and pop against the dark background.
+- **Custom Forms:** Accessible and user-friendly sign-up form with validation prompts to facilitate membership registration.
+- **Standards Compliant:** HTML and CSS validated with zero errors, ensuring cross-browser compatibility and clean code.
+- **Accessibility:** Designed with keyboard navigation and ARIA attributes to support users with disabilities.

+### Key interactive features include:

+- A **"Sign Up Today"** call-to-action near the top and again near the footer.
+- Informative sections on **opening hours**, **pricing**, and **student testimonials**.
+- Clear explanations of **junior** and **adult** classes.
+- Embedded form for **sign-ups and enquiries**.
+- Mobile layout with flow from intro to action.

+The design encourages exploration without distraction, suitable for both first-time visitors and returning students.

+## Pages Included

+- Home (`index.html`)
+- Classes (`classes.html`)
+- Trainers (`trainers.html`)
+- Join Us (`signup.html`)